PeteAndrews1289/aws-hybrid-cloud-security-lab/README.md

 CloudTrail logs required custom parsing due to nested JSON structure, demonstrating the importance of understanding log formats during SIEM integration.

 CloudTrail does not capture OS-level activity, highlighting a key gap in cloud-native logging.

+## Dashboard Visualization

+## Process

+- Built a Splunk dashboard to monitor AWS CloudTrail logs
+- Created visual panels for API activity, EC2 events, failed actions, and time-based trends

+## Result

+Developed a SIEM-style dashboard that provides visibility into AWS service activity and potential security events.

+## Insight

+The dashboard enables quick identification of:

+- Most common AWS API actions
+- Infrastructure-related activity (EC2)
+- Failed API calls
+- Service activity trends over time

+This demonstrates how raw CloudTrail logs can be converted into meaningful security visualizations using Splunk.